usnistgov/ARIAC_docs/en/latest/_sources/pages/demos.rst

 .. figure:: /_static/images/dummy_inspection.gif
   :width: 60%

-This example controls the cell feed on the inspection conveyor and submits dummy inspection reports using data from the break beam sensor.
+This example controls the cell feed on the inspection conveyor and submits dummy inspection reports using data from the break-beam sensor.

 To run this demo, select the example team's trial and team configs using the steps above.
 Then, press the confirm button, which will open the run page.
 To start the environment, press the green "START RUN" button.
 Then, in the "Team Process" section of the run page, select "example_team" in the package dropdown and "dummy_inspection" in the file dropdown.
 The command will then fill in below the dropdowns.
 Press the arrow next to the command to run the demo.